23 Containers library [containers]

 Complexity: Linear in n.

-list(size_type n, const T& value, const Allocator& = Allocator());
+constexpr list(size_type n, const T& value, const Allocator& = Allocator());

-Preconditions: T is Cpp17CopyInsertable into *this.
+Preconditions: T is Cpp17CopyInsertable into list.

 Effects: Constructs a list with n copies of value, using the specified allocator.